 - These healthy blueberry muffins are made with a combination of almond flour and coconut flour.

-- These muffins are so easy to make in only one bowl.
+- Even though they are made from scratch these muffins are so easy to make in only one bowl.

 - These muffins freeze really well so they are perfect for meal prep.

-- Theses are low sugar muffins compared to many other muffin recipes.
+- Theses are low sugar muffins compared to many other blueberry muffin recipes.

 Key ingredients and substitutions: